michaelkyu/ddot/README.md

 # Documentation

-To get a quick start on DDOT, please see the tutorial (`examples/DDOT_tutorial.ipynb`) in the [examples](examples) folder.
-Please see the other example Jupyter notebooks.
+For a quick start, please see the tutorial (`examples/DDOT_tutorial.ipynb`) and other Jupyter notebooks in the [examples](examples) folder.

-Further documentation is provided at http://ddot.readthedocs.io/.
-It includes a description of the [Ontology class](http://ddot.readthedocs.io/en/latest/ontology.html) and a list of [utility functions](http://ddot.readthedocs.io/en/latest/utils.html)
+For further documentation, please see http://ddot.readthedocs.io/.
+This includes a description of the [Ontology class](http://ddot.readthedocs.io/en/latest/ontology.html) and a list of [utility functions](http://ddot.readthedocs.io/en/latest/utils.html)

 # Installation